faerlin-developer/n-body/README.md

 </div>
 <br/>

 This application simulates the trajectories of bodies in an N-body system.
-Its main features can be summarized into four
+Its main features can be summarized as
-categories:
+follows:

 - __Visualization__: The motion of particles is animated using the [SFML][sfml-url] library.
 - __Parallelization__: The application is an [MPI][mpi-url] program that delegates the computation into a configurable